-- Verify continuing assent/consent. - Re-consent if young woman has turned 18 since previous study visit. - Update Locator Information. - Complete Young Woman Questionnaire (including social harms) using CAPI/ACASI. - HIV risk-reduction pre-test counseling. - Draw blood for HIV and HSV-2 testing. - If HIV infection was not confirmed at the previous visit: (see section 9.1.1). - Perform HIV rapid testing - If one or both of the HIV rapid tests is reactive, perform a CD4 cell count. - If one or both of the HIV rapid tests is reactive, perform a Western blot. - If the Western blot is positive (once the result is obtained), perform an HIV viral load assay using stored plasma from this visit. - Store plasma and dried blood spots (all participants, regardless of prior HIV testing results). - HIV risk-reduction post-test counseling. - If necessary, schedule follow-up visit for repeat blood draw.
+- Verify continuing assent/consent. - Re-consent if young woman has turned 18 since previous study visit. - Update Locator Information. - Complete Young Woman Questionnaire (including social harms) using CAPI/ACASI. - HIV risk-reduction pre-test counseling. - Draw blood for HIV and HSV-2 testing. - If HIV infection was not confirmed at the previous visit: (see section 9.1.1). - Perform HIV rapid testing - $\circ~$ If one or both of the HIV rapid tests is reactive, perform a CD4 cell count. - If one or both of the HIV rapid tests is reactive, perform a Western blot. - If the Western blot is positive (once the result is obtained), perform an HIV viral load assay using stored plasma from this visit. - Store plasma and dried blood spots (all participants, regardless of prior HIV testing results). - Draw blood for CD4 cell count (HIV positive young women only) - HIV risk-reduction post-test counseling. - If necessary, schedule follow-up visit for repeat blood draw.